 What do you must do in London?

-Some of the things that you should definitely try in London are visiting Hyde Park, watching a theatre show in West End Theatre, touring around Buckingham Palace, trying some street food, shop from the Camden Market, and many more such things.
+Some of the things that you should definitely try in London are visiting Hyde Park, watching a theater show in the West End Theater, touring around Buckingham Palace, trying some street food, shopping from the Camden Market, and many more such things.

 What attractions are for free in London?